dyspop/responsysrest/README.rst

 The quickest way to get started is to create a ``config.json`` file and a ``secret.json`` file with your configuration and credentials information in them.
-The package comes with the ``config.json`` file but you'll need to create your own ``secret.json`` file.
+The package comes with the ``config.json`` file but you’ll need to create your own ``secret.json`` file.
 You can call the auto function from the package sub modules ``configuration`` and ``credentials`` which will traverse the root looking for the json files.